UWCNuclear/UbuntuSetUp/README.md

 and

     sudo apt upgrade

+These commands should be used regularly to keep your system up to date :-)

 **Step 6.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal: